canfar/openstack-sandbox/CANFAR2OpenStack.md

 ## Make CANFAR VMs dual-boot Xen/KVM

 The VM conversion to KVM as described in the previous section has the advantage that it can be done with existing VMs *in-place*.
 However, **these VMs are not backwards-compatible with Xen**.
 Attempting to instantiate one of these VMs with CANFAR results in an error: ```Boot loader didn't return any data!```.
 This message results from **PyGrub**'s failure to locate a valid kernel and boot parameters.
-Experimentation with **PyGrub** on the command-line reveals that the problem is caused by **extlinux** when applied to a block device, e.g., ```/dev/sda``` within **guestfish**, rather than a partition, ```/dev/sda1```.
-It is possible to make an image dual-boot by creating a copy of the original VM, but with a partitioned file system.
+Experimentation with **PyGrub** on the command-line reveals that the problem is caused by **extlinux** when applied to a block device instead of a partitiom, e.g., ```/dev/sda``` instead of ```/dev/sda1```.
+It is possible to make an image dual-boot by creating a copy of the original VM with a partitioned file system.

 1. **Create a partitioned VM**